Read This First

 Prompt 3: Could this argument be revised in any way to reach the valid conclusion “Miraculous event X happened”?

-The section works by contrast: Revised Argument Structure as a structural move, Explanation of the Revised Argument as a supporting reason, and Benefits of This Revision as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Revised Argument Structure as a structural move, Explanation of the Revised Argument as a supporting reason, and Benefits of This Revision as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Revised Argument Structure distinct from Explanation of the Revised Argument.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Revised Argument Structure distinct from Explanation of the Revised Argument.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 If there is an all-powerful God, and He wants miraculous event X to happen, there is a 100% probability that miraculous event X will happen.